Industry Supervision of Capstone Projects

 - Subject Coordinators call for projects from academics and industry.

-- Project list released to students.
+- Project list released to the 2014 student group.

 - Closing Date for students to submit their project application forms.

-- Mid–Late January
+- Late January

 - Project allocations finalised and released to students.
 Students contact supervisors, set up informal meetings, begin reading plans.